mope1/ispmail-util/README.md

 # ispmail-util
 tiny shell script for managing the mysql database connected to the ["ispmail" dovecot/postfix setup](https://workaround.org/ispmail/wheezy setup)

-Please note that I exchanged the md5 password hashes as per the comments on [that page](https://workaround.org/ispmail/wheezy/preparing-the-database) and that my script assumes that setup:
+Please note that I exchanged the md5 password hashes as per the comments on [that page](https://workaround.org/ispmail/wheezy/preparing-the-database) and that my script assumes that setup.
+Here's the changes:
 ```
-#database changes
 DROP TABLE virtual_users;
 CREATE TABLE `virtual_users` (
 `id` int(11) NOT NULL auto_increment,